-I highlighted many of the sentences in The Wisdom of No Escape by Pema Chödrön and you will too, when you go and read it, right after you finish reading this post.
-Before I had even got to the end of first chapter, I had told my good pal Mr Maguire to order a copy (and he did!) so we could talk about it.
+I highlighted many sentences for this The Wisdom of No Escape review and you will too, when you go and read it, right after you finish reading this post.
+Before I had even got to the end of the first chapter of Pema Chödrön’s text, I had told my good pal Mr Maguire to order a copy (and he did!) so we could talk about it.
 It is that kind of book, you want everyone you know to read it.

 The quote that first pulled me in is one you will see quoted on goodreads and in many reviews, as it must speak to something in many of us.
 The words have that ring of truth that see us turning down the corner of the page, or making a pencil mark if we’re the sacrilegious kind, or swiping to highlight if we are fancy.

 The problem is that the desire to change is fundamentally a form of aggression towards yourself.
 The other problem is that our hangups, unfortunately or fortunately, contain our wealth.
 Our neurosis and our wisdom are made out of the same material.
 If you throw out your neurosis, you also throw out your wisdom.

 The title of the book comes from its original existence as a series of talks given at Pema Chödrön’s remote institute in Nova Scotia, where there are big windows looking out to sea and, literally, no escape.
 There is nothing to do but sit and meditate.
 You might as well get into it.
 It sounds heavenly, so long as you are allowed to take a big stack of books.
 And a teapot.
 And teabags.

 But what Pema Chödrön is telling her students is that you don’t have to be in the middle of nowhere, surrounded by natural beauty and enjoying the peace and quiet to be doing it perfectly.
 She talks openly about her own struggles on the journey to enlightenment and is at pains to point out that she is not there yet and has stumbled along the way.
 You will too, she tells us, but you shouldn’t beat yourself up about it.